gabokuck/basic_front_angular_with_auth/README.md

 # Proyecto Front Angular con authentication básica

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.4.

-## Development server
+## Servidor de desarrollo

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.